What are the best treats for rabbits?

 - Kale (though only in small amounts from time to time)

-We like to pick up a few bits and pieces from parks and neighboring areas while I’m out for a walk and bring them home for my bunnies.
-They are always glad to get them!
+We like to pick up a few bits and pieces from parks and neighboring areas while we’re out for a walk.
+They are always glad for a treat when we get home.

 The types of weed will vary according to your country and area.
-It is best to identify the weeds and grasses first, and then Google them specifically to ensure they are suitable for your rabbit.
+It is best to identify the weeds and grasses first and then Google them specifically to ensure they are suitable for your rabbit.